amueller69/Law-School-Notes/Spring-2019/CrimLaw/02-Elements_of_a_Crime.md

 * *Regina v.
 Smith* (1974) (England)
   * Facts - D (tenant) convicted of theft for removed wiring he had installed in the wall in violation of statute saying items installed in wall become landlord property, but D argued MoL (thought property was his) so lacked culpability
-  * Holding - MoL is defense to civil law, not criminal law, because demonstrates lack of culpability
+  * Holding - While MoL is NOT a defense to civil law (i.e. still liable for damage), it is a defense in criminal law because demonstrates lack of culpability

 * *Cheek v.
 United States* (1991) (SCOTUS)
   * Facts - D convicted of failing to file federal income taxes, but D argued MoL b/c he believed taxes were illegal
-  * Holding - Whether a good-faith MoL is sufficient to negate intent requirement of willfulness is (i) a question of fact for the jury (ii) and not subject to an objective reasonableness standard
+  * Holding - Whether a good-faith MoL is sufficient to negate intent requirement of willfulness is (i) a question of fact for the jury (ii) and not subject to an objective reasonableness standard.
+Tax law is complicated and there must be a specific intent to violate that law.
+The term “willfulness” makes an exception to the rule that mistake of law is not a defense
   * Reasoning - A defendant will satisfy the willfulness requirement if she made a “voluntary, intentional violation of a known legal duty.”
 This means that the defendant must (1) know about the duty and (2) purposely violate it.
 Here it is clear there was no innocent mistake and that a known duty was simply ignored out of disagreement

 * *Lambert v.
 California* (1957) (SCOTUS)